Purple Sage vs Live Oak: Two A Rated Schools, One Big Choice

 The neighborhoods here tend to be newer subdivisions with clean streets and modern amenities.
 For buyers who want an A rated campus at a more accessible price point, Purple Sage delivers exactly that.

-Live Oak: A Growth Engine With a Premium Feeder
+Live Oak: A Growth Engine in the Anderson Mill Pocket

 Live Oak is one of those campuses that impresses me every time I look at the data.
-Nearly half the student body is economically disadvantaged, and the school still posts an A with strong growth metrics and 3 distinctions.
+Nearly half the student body is economically disadvantaged, and the school still posts an A with strong growth metrics.
 The campus is smaller (391 students), which typically translates to more individual attention and a tighter community feel.
-And the feeder pattern is a genuine selling point: Canyon Vista Middle (A rated, 95/100) leads to Westwood High School, consistently one of the top high schools in Texas.
+The feeder pattern flows through Deerpark Middle to Westwood High School, one of the top ranked high schools in Texas.

 The Neighborhoods